microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Program output in a Python terminal](images/tutorial/output-in-terminal.png)

-There are several other ways you can run Python within VS Code:
+There are two other ways you can run Python within VS Code:

-- Select one or more lines, then pressing Ctrl+Enter or right-click and select **Run Selection/Line in Python Terminal**.
+- Select one or more lines, then press `kb(python.execSelectionInTerminal)` or right-click and select **Run Selection/Line in Python Terminal**.
 This command is very convenient for testing just a part of a file.
 - Use the **Python: Start REPL** command to opens a REPL terminal for the currently selected Python interpreter.
 In the REPL you can then enter and run lines of code one at a time.

 ## Configure and run the debugger

-Let's now try debugging our simple Hello World application.
+Let's now try debugging our simple Hello World program.

 First, set a breakpoint in `hello.py` by placing the cursor on the `print` call and pressing `kb(editor.debug.action.toggleBreakpoint)`.
 Alternately, just click in the editor left gutter next to the line numbers.
 A red circle  appears in the gutter.